Takefu Station

-Takefu Station (武生駅, Takefu-eki) is a railway station on the Hokuriku Main Line in the city of Echizen, Fukui, Japan, operated by West Japan Railway Company (JR West).
+Takefu Station (武生駅, Takefu-eki) is a railway station on the Hapi-Line Fukui Line in the city of Echizen, Fukui, Japan, operated by Hapi-Line Fukui.

 Lines

-Takefu Station is served by the Hokuriku Main Line, and is located 81.0 kilometers from the terminus of the line at Tsuruga.
+Takefu Station is served by the Hapi-Line Fukui Line, and is located 35.1 kilometers from the terminus of the line at Tsuruga.

 Station layout

 The station consists of one side platform and one island platform serving three tracks.
 The station building is located on the south side of the tracks.
 The station has a "Midori no Madoguchi" staffed ticket office.